fariha-tasneem/bso-website/README.md

 # bso-website

-This Website is an online platform designed to serve and connect the members and supporters of the Bengali Student Organization.
-It aims to provide information, resources, and updates about our organization's activities, events, and initiatives.
+bsoatuva.com is an online platform designed to serve and connect the members and supporters of the Bengali Student Organization.
+The website aims to provide information, resources, and updates about our organization's activities, events, and initiatives.

 Key Features: